3 Ways to Use Credit Card Miles to Save on Last-Minute Flights – Including Options for the Super Bowl

 Some credit card miles are like cash back (which could also be a good option for paying for last-minute flights).
 With these miles, you don’t need to have them in your account in order to book the travel because you’ll just use them to erase the charges later.

-For example, if you were approved for the Capital One® Venture® Rewards Credit Card you would earn 50,000 Venture miles after spending $3,000 within the first 3 months of account opening.
-Those miles can be used to erase $500 in eligible travel expenses that were charged to the card in the past 90 days.
+For example, if you were approved for the Capital One Venture Rewards Credit Card you would earn 100,000 bonus miles when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.
+Those miles can be used to erase $1,000 in eligible travel expenses that were charged to the card in the past 90 days.

 So you could get the card, pay for your flights, and as long as you earned the bonus and got the miles within 90 days, you could use them to remove the charge from your account.
 Check out Joseph’s more detailed post on how this works with Capital One miles.